vihanpereraux/YT-Captions/README.md

-# YT Captions - YouTube Captions and Layout Customizer
+# YT Captions - YouTube Captions & Layout Customizer

 A tiny Firefox extension designed for people ( including myself : ) ) with dry eyes and Anisometropia.
 It enhances your YouTube viewing experience by providing comprehensive customization options for captions, UI elements, and video player features—helping reduce eye strain and improve accessibility.